kottans/mock-repo/README.md

 This is my first communication on github.

-Here is the link to my [repo](https://github.com/ksevld/kottans-frontend)
+Here is the [link] to my repo on GitHub (https://github.com/ksevld/kottans-frontend)

 > *I love dogs more, but I'm with you anyway.* :smile: